Content moderation: Digital Services Act

 The Digital Services Act (DSA) is an EU regulation that entered into force in 2022, establishing a comprehensive framework for digital services accountability, content moderation, and platform transparency across the European Union.

 Users can contest moderation decisions by online platforms restricting their accounts or sanctioning their content in several ways.
 This right also applies to notices of illegal content that were rejected by the platform.
 According to the DSA, users may appeal through the internal complaint-handling system of platforms.
 Platforms are required to promptly review their decisions.

+Under Article 21 of the DSA, users may refer to external bodies, which provide independent review of platform decisions.
+The first EU-certified out-of-court settlement body for digital disputes under the Digital Services Act (DSA) is ADROIT.
+Handling disputes related to content moderation on decisions as: online shopping and booking platforms, content sharing, trading, marketplaces and marketing platforms; gaming, gambling, and betting platforms; P2P.
+Adroit offers dispute resolution services in Dutch, English, French, German, Italian, Maltese, Portuguese, and Spanish.

-One out-of-court dispute settlement body is Appeals Centre Europe, they challenge decisions by social media platforms and there is no charge for users.
-The platforms they currently review are Facebook, Instagram, Tiktok, Pinterest, Threads and YouTube.
+Another out-of-court dispute settlement body is Appeals Centre Europe, they challenge decisions by social media platforms and there is no charge for users.
+The platforms they currently review are Facebook, Instagram, TikTok, Pinterest, Threads and YouTube.
+With the Appeals Centre, content can be submitted in most languages commonly spoken in the EU.
+However, the dispute must be communicated to us in one of our seven operating languages of the Appeals Centre: English, French, German, Spanish, Italian, Polish and Dutch, so you must use one of those languages when submitting a dispute.

-AI and automated moderation tools

-Many large platforms use automated systems and artificial intelligence (AI) to detect content that may violate their policies.
-These tools analyze text, images, and video to identify signals associated with violence, hate speech, spam, or misleading information.
-TikTok’s transparency reports state that the company uses a combination of automated technology and human moderators to enforce its guidelines across different markets.

-Machine-learning models are trained on examples of policy-violating content and are often used to perform an initial screening before human review.
-TikTok’s 2023 DSA Risk Assessment Report explains that automated tools flag potentially harmful material for further evaluation by human moderators.

-YouTube also reports extensive use of AI in its moderation systems.
-According to its official transparency and policy documentation, automated systems remove millions of videos before they are publicly viewed, especially those related to spam, scams, or misinformation.